ckeditor/ckeditor5/docs/tutorial/commands.md

 }
 ```

-All changes to the model are done using the {@link module:engine/model/writer~Writer model writer}.
-Its instance is available in the callback passed to the {@link module:engine/model/model~Model#change `model.change()`} method and so that's what we use.
+All changes to the model are made using the {@link module:engine/model/writer~Writer model writer}.
+Its instance is available in the callback passed to the {@link module:engine/model/model~Model#change `model.change()`} method, so that's what we'll use.

-In the callback, we first check if selection is collapsed.
-Unlike standard selection which can span multiple letters, elements or even blocks, collapsed selection has a range of zero, meaning that is starts and ends at the same position.
+In the callback, we first check if the selection is collapsed.
+Unlike a standard selection, which can span multiple letters, elements, or even blocks, a collapsed selection has a range of zero, meaning that it starts and ends at the same position.
 In other words, collapsed selection is just a caret.

-And so, if we are dealing with standard selection (not collapsed), we retrieve all ranges where the `highlight` attribute can be used, loop over them and either add or remove this attribute, depending on the current state.
+So, if we are dealing with a standard (not collapsed) selection, we check for all the ranges where the `highlight` attribute can be used, loop over them, and either add or remove this attribute depending on the current state.

-If selection is collapsed, we either add or remove the attribute.
+If the selection is collapsed, we either add or remove the attribute based on the current state.

 ### Testing changes

 Let's test our changes.
-In the browser, select part of the text in the editor.
-Then open the console and run the following code:
+In the browser, select some of the text in the editor.
+Then open a console and run the following code:

 ```js
 editor.execute('highlight');